wimols/wimols.github.io/_posts/1956-05-04-life-part-four.md

 - This fragile and complex DNA is necessary to <u>send</u> numerous processes into the cell.
 - In addition, DNA has the <u>ability</u> to use that stored information and pass it on to posterity.
 This replication becomes very tangible when we look at reproduction (life).

-How such information and replication can arise by chance is unknown.
+How such information and replication can arise by chance is <span style="color: red;">unknown</span>.
 There is no known law of physics that can produce information from nothing.

 # Chemical miracle.